-Hyper-V, like any other software product, should be configured after installation so that you can maximize the virtualization performance.
+Hyper-V, like any other software product, should be configured after installation so that you can maximize the

 This chapter begins by exploring some of the Hyper-V terms and concepts needed to configure Hyper-V. We will also discuss the configuration of virtual networking, including how to configure your virtual and nonvirtual switches, the Virtual Network Manager, and the System Center Virtual Machine Manager (SCVMM).